Pier: Pleasure piers

 Pleasure piers were first built in Britain during the early 19th century.
-The earliest structures were Ryde Pier, built in 1813/4, Trinity Chain Pier near Leith, built in 1821, and Brighton Chain Pier, built in 1823.
+The earliest structures were Ryde Pier, built in 1813/4, Trinity Chain Pier near Leith, built in 1821, Brighton Chain Pier, built in 1823. and Margate Jetty 1823/24 originally a timber built pier.

 Only the oldest of these piers still remains.
 At that time, the introduction of steamships and railways for the first time permitted mass tourism to dedicated seaside resorts.
 The large tidal ranges at many such resorts meant that passengers arriving by pleasure steamer could use a pier to disembark safely.
 Also, for much of the day, the sea was not visible from the shore and the pleasure pier permitted holidaymakers to promenade over and alongside the sea at all times.
 The world's longest pleasure pier is at Southend-on-Sea, Essex, and extends 1.3 miles (2.1 km) into the Thames Estuary.
 The longest pier on the West Coast of the US is the Santa Cruz Wharf, with a length of 2745 ft.

 Providing a walkway out to sea, pleasure piers often include amusements and theatres as part of their attractions.
 Such a pier may be unroofed, closed, or partly open and partly closed.
 Sometimes a pier has two decks.
 Galveston Island Historic Pleasure Pier in Galveston, Texas has a roller coaster, 15 rides, carnival games and souvenir shops.

-Early pleasure piers were of wooden construction, with the first iron pleasure pier being Margate Jetty, opened in 1855.
-Margate pier was wrecked in storms in 1978 and never repaired.
+Early pleasure piers were of complete timber construction, as was with Margate which opened in 1824.
+The first iron and timber built pleasure pier Margate Jetty, opened in 1855.
+Margate pier was wrecked by a storm in January 1978 and not repaired.
 The longest iron pleasure pier still remaining is the one at Southend.
 First opened as a wooden pier in 1829, it was reconstructed in iron and completed in 1889.
 In a 2006 UK poll, the public voted the seaside pier onto the list of icons of England.